 The Master of Science degree in Marine Policy in the School of Marine Sciences is designed to take advantage of the strong interdisciplinary nature of the School.
-The program is intended for students interested in the application of science and policy.
-It is intended as a terminal degree but does not rule out continuation to a Ph.D.
-The course of study is two years.
+All students in the program receive training in the human dimensions of marine resource management, marine sciences, and empirical methods.
+Students in the marine policy program may also be enrolled in the dual degree program (see below).

 The program is designed to give students as much flexibility as possible so that they can take advantage of the various faculty specialties available to them within the School of Marine Sciences and elsewhere in the University.
-A student and his or her advisory committee can draw upon a large variety of courses both within SMS and elsewhere at UMaine when designing a program of study.
-Students will usually take all of their courses at the University of Maine either on the Orono campus or at the Darling Marine Center, but courses taken at the University of Maine School of Law (in Portland) or elsewhere may be credited toward the degree.
+Students will usually take all of their courses at the University of Maine campus or the Darling Marine Center, but courses taken at the University of Maine School of Law or elsewhere may be credited toward the degree.

 |Course Number||Course Name|